 What is a real estate agent?

-Real estate agents must be trained in the specific rules and contracts in their state, pass an exam, and often must fulfill specific continuing education requirements.
+Real estate agents must be trained in their state's specific rules and contracts, pass an exam, and often fulfill specific continuing education requirements.

 Dig deeper: Everything you need to know as a first-time home buyer in 2024